Divo-Lee/PBGoF/README.md

 # PBGoF

-PBGoF R package provides goodness-of-fit tests for assessing whether a numeric sample is compatible with a univariate skew-normal distribution when its parameters are unknown and estimated from the same data.
+### PBGoF: Parametric Bootstrap Goodness-of-Fit Tests for the Skew-normal Distribution with Estimated Parameters

+Hongxiang Li and Tsung Fei Khang

+PBGoF: A R package provides goodness-of-fit tests for the skew-normal distribution with estimated parameters.
+Implements Kolmogorov-Smirnov and Cramer-von Mises tests using parametric bootstrap or precomputed simulation quantiles, together with robust parameter estimation procedures.